Physicians are trained for clinical excellence -

 What do participants get from the Executive Coaching?

 Executive coaching involves exploring personal and professional aspirations, learning how to leverage individual motivators, personality, and how to manage unprofessional stress responses.
 The coach will guide each physician in 1:1 conversations using specific Good Leadership coaching tools.
 Each participant will also receive the observations of people they work with through a process called Discovery Interviews.
-The coach will translate the aspirations, strengths, weaknesses, and motivations of each participant into a Leadership Development Blueprint which will guide each individual’s time investment.
+The coach will translate the aspirations, strengths, weaknesses, and motivations of each participant into a Leadership Development Blueprint which will guide each individual’s goals and focus areas.

 How much time do the homework assignments take per week, per month?

-Each 90-minute virtual workshop will require 30-60 minutes of preparatory homework.
+Each 90-minute workshop will require 30-60 minutes of preparatory homework.
 Following each workshop, each physician will be assigned a real-world leadership task that will be incorporated into the normal course of business.
 An optional best practice is for each physician to have a 30-minute conversation with their coaching buddy (a peer in the program) to process what they are learning.
-The total time investment per month will be approximately 2 hours, not counting participation in the retreats.
+The total time investment per month for homework will be approximately 2 hours.

 How do I make up a session if I miss one of the virtual workshops?